 2. A toxin is actually a poison – yet can be found in most beauty products these days.

 The skin is the largest organ of the body.
 It helps to detoxify our bodies of metabolic waste products and chemicals.
 On the other end of the spectrum, the skin is also capable of absorbing toxins, therefore choosing what you put on your body should be consciously examined and regulated.

 The Nemours Foundation describes a toxin as “a chemical or poison that is known to have harmful effects on the body.”
 Furthermore, they say “toxins can come from food or water, from chemicals used to grow or prepare food, and even from the air that we breathe.
-Our bodies process those toxins through organs like the liver and kidneys and eliminate them in the form of sweat, urine, and faeces.”
+Our bodies process those toxins through organs like the liver and kidneys and eliminate them in the form of sweat, urine, and feces.”

 The words toxin and chemical are often used interchangeably, but water is a chemical, sodium is a chemical and these are not toxins.
-So when we talk about toxins, we mean the synthetic ingredients that are harmful to your health and wellbeing and these days they are found in everything from household cleaning products to food and makeup.
+So when we talk about toxins, we mean the synthetic ingredients that are harmful to your health and wellbeing, and these days they are found in everything from household cleaning products to food and makeup.
 In fact, the makeup you use every day is most likely overrun with toxins that are being absorbed by your body.
-Thankfully, there has been a surge in recent years of organic, natural and toxin-free beauty companies (like ours!) who derive their products from pure ingredients to ensure that your body is not being polluted from the outside in.
-But the fact remains that there are thousands of other brands who don’t use the same discretion and care for a consumer’s health when formulating their products, which is unfortunate.
+Thankfully, there has been a surge in recent years of organic, natural, and toxin-free beauty companies (like ours!) who derive their products from pure ingredients to ensure that your body is not being polluted from the outside in.
+But the fact remains that there are thousands of other brands that don’t use the same discretion and care for a consumer’s health when formulating their products, which is unfortunate.

 3. Some beauty companies that contribute to charities pose a threat to the cause they are supporting.